 If you've been following the frenzied media coverage these past few weeks, you might think that Donald Trump is the only guy running for president this year.
 In fact, there are a bunch of other candidates, and they have all been dying to get your attention—so much so, that they've started taking out chainsaws and beating the shit out of cellphones just for a few of your measly clicks.
 So let's humor them already, before Ted Cruz assaults another defenseless breakfast food with his machine gun.

-But because 17 is too many Republicans for anyone—including Republicans—to keep track of, let's stay focused on tonight's Top Ten.
+Because 17 is too many politicians for anyone to keep track of, let's stay focused on tonight's Varsity Ten.
 Below is a guide to each of the candidates, so you know what to expect from the guys getting behind those podiums at 9 pm tonight.

 The real-estate-mogul-slash-reality-TV-star will be the 800-pound orangutan in the room at Thursday's debate.
 But unlike most proverbial primates, Trump will be very, very visible—as the current Republican frontrunner, he will be front-and-center on stage tonight, blinding Fox viewers with his iridescent orange glow.
 What he will do once he's up there, though, is anyone's guess.